cosmos/cosmos-sdk/x/staking/spec/09_client.md

 #### unbonding-delegations

-The `unbonding-delegations` command allow user to query all unbonding-delegations records for one delegator.
+The `unbonding-delegations` command allows users to query all unbonding-delegations records for one delegator.

 Usage: